Nuts and gut health [re-release]

 SFA = Saturated fatty acids; MUFA = Monounsaturated fatty acids; PUFA = Polyunsaturated fatty acids; n3 = omega 3 PUFA; n6 = omega 6 PUFA.

 Did you know?
-Not all the fat in nuts is absorbed.
-Instead, nut eaters excrete some of this dietary fat (around 5-15%) in their stools.
+Recent research suggests we may not actually absorb up to 26% of the kilojoules in nuts.
+This is because not all the fat in nuts is absorbed by the body.
+Instead, nut eaters excrete some of this dietary fat in their stools.

 Omega-3 fats can be divided into short chain (from plants) and long chain (mainly in seafood).
 Alpha-linolenic acid (ALA) is an essential short chain omega-3 fatty acid – meaning it cannot be made in the body, so must be obtained from our diet.
 Intake of heart-healthy ALA has been linked with a lower risk of dying from all causes.
 Walnuts are one of the few plant foods rich in omega-3 ALA.